leon-biju/orderbook-engine/README.md

     - Gives you constant-time lookups for top-of-book

 ### Gap Recovery
 When the sync layer detects a gap in update IDs, it triggers an async snapshot fetch via a command channel.
-The HTTP request happens in a background task so the engine can continue processing WebSocket messages.
+The slowish HTTP request happens in a background task so the engine can continue processing WebSocket messages.
 Once the new snapshot arrives, it resets the sync state and swaps in a fresh book.
-The command channel is prioritized using biased selection to ensure snapshot updates apply immediately.
+The command channel is prioritised using biased selection to ensure snapshot updates apply immediately.

 ## Performance Results Summary